-136 [2004] 1 WLR 1129 at [9].
-137 [2007] 1 WLR at 1394.
+$^{^{139}}{140}\,[2004]$ 1 WLR 1129 at [9]. $^{140}\,[2007]$ 1 WLR at 1394.

-- 16. Technically consumer and small business representatives could bring actions in England under the existing GLO procedure.
-GLOs could, and can, provide a useful and flexible tool for managing multi-party claims consistently with their rationale as explained by Lord Woolf.
-They are not, however, ideal vehicles for the prosecution of collective claims.
-Claimants must opt-in through issue of a claim form, rather than opt-out.
-Barriers to entry, to access to justice, remain therefore a part of the GLO regime, which cannot provide effective access to justice for those individuals whose claims are of limited individual quantum and where the litigation (cost) risk far outweighs the potential value of a successful judgment.
-Moreover simply being party to a GLO remains in itself a relatively expensive exercise for individual litigants in any event, not least because, as an opt-in mechanism, it still requires, as was evident from Taylor v Nugent significant front-loading of litigation cost.
-The GLO does not therefore mitigate, but on the contrary, institutionalises the inability of those litigants, with relatively small claims that give rise to common issues, to prosecute them effectively.
-The GLO does nothing to satisfy the first of Lord Woolf's three principles which collective actions are required to meet. - 17.
-These problems are further compounded by: the use of cut-off dates which preclude claimants joining the opt-in register but which does not, nor could it, preclude them from prosecuting their claim as an individual claim; the lack of provision to aggregate damages; and the lack of a mechanism whereby the court can scrutinise and approve any proposed settlement.
+- 18. These problems are further compounded by: the use of cut-off dates which preclude claimants joining the opt-in register but which does not, nor could it, preclude them from prosecuting their claim as an individual claim; the lack of provision to aggregate damages; and the lack of a mechanism whereby the court can scrutinise and approve any proposed settlement.
 Each of these factors reduce the utility of the mechanism as a means to reduce the number of separate actions which may be commenced arising out of a common cause of action.
 Where, for instance, as in Taylor v Nugent, and individual misses the cut-off date they will still be able to prosecute their action individually.
 Such an action may be stayed pending the outcome of the group litigation, but it will nevertheless be prosecuted; thus undermining the efficiency and economy benefits of the GLO.
-Equally, the inability to aggregate damages means that damages will necessarily have to be dealt with on an individual basis, further undermining efficiency and economy savings.

-18. Such problems might be ameliorated to some extent by reforming the GLO so that it operated as an opt-out mechanism or permitted claimants to opt-in at judgment or on settlement.
+Equally, the inability to aggregate damages means that damages will necessarily have to be dealt with on an individual basis, further undermining efficiency and economy savings. - 19.
+Such problems might be ameliorated to some extent by reforming the GLO so that it operated as an opt-out mechanism or permitted claimants to opt-in at judgment or on settlement.
 Such a reform would in effective turn to the GLO into an opt-out collective action; whereas it is more appropriate for the court to have at its disposal the widest range of procedural mechanisms to manage claims effectively, whether that be on an opt-in basis or an opt-out basis.